Random-reshuffled SARAH does not need a full gradient computations: Theoretical Analysis

 Then, we have

-\end{theorem} Hence, it is easy to obtain an estimate for the number of outer iterations in Algorithm 1. \begin{corollary} Fix $\varepsilon$, and let us run \texttt{Shuffled-SARAH} with $\eta$ from \eqref{gamma}.
-Then we can obtain an $\varepsilon$-accuracy solution on $f$ after
+\end{theorem} Hence, it is easy to obtain an estimate for the number of outer iterations in Algorithm \ref{Shuffled-SARAH}. \begin{corollary} Fix $\varepsilon$, and let us run \texttt{Shuffled-SARAH} with $\eta$ from \eqref{gamma}.
+Then we can obtain an $\varepsilon$-approximate solution (in terms of $P(w) - P^* \leq \varepsilon$) after

 \end{corollary}